The Herald (Adelaide): History

 The 1890s was a period of intense industrial unrest in Australia: squatters and shippers, manufacturers, merchants and miners had all been doing very nicely in the 1880s with exports booming, but little seemed to the shearers, labourers and sailors to be "trickling down" to them.
 Then around 1885 demand slackened off and with falling prices, the employers felt the need to reduce their labour force, and cut the wages of those who remained.
 The Maritime Labour Council (MLC) was formed in Adelaide in 1886 and the following year raised a Maritime Strike Fund of £9,600, of which various workers' unions subscribed around half.
 When the United Trades and Labour Council of South Australia needed money to start a workers' newspaper, the Port Adelaide Seamen's Union was quick to assist with an interest-free loan.

 The Weekly Herald

 A predecessor of The Herald was Our Commonwealth for which A. W. Rayment and Ignatius Singer wrote articles on Single Tax.
 Another, though later derided, was The Voice edited by John Medway Day (1838–1905) in 1892 for the Single Tax League.
-Labor Party organisers D. Williams, John Abel McPherson, Henry and his brother George H. Buttery, and others, founded the Cooperative Printing and Publishing Company of S.A.
+Labor Party organisers Devin Williams, John Abel McPherson, Henry and his brother George H. Buttery, and others, founded the Cooperative Printing and Publishing Company of S.A.
 Limited, with 30,000 shares of 10s., and merged with the company publishing The Voice.
 The Weekly Herald was founded in October 1894, edited by Geoff Burgoyne, later leader writer for Sir Winthrop Hackett's West Australian.

 George Wedd was editor from April 1895.
 He was later associated with the Sporting Life weekly.

 He was also secretary of the SA Athletics League, the Band Association of SA and Goodwood United Rifle Club.